Blastophaga psenes: Mutualism

 Each species of fig is pollinated by a specific species of fig wasp.
-This idea leads to the concept of fig-fig wasp mutualism.
-While the fig wasp uses the fig as a “nest” and a location to lay their eggs and for the brood to develop, the fig uses the wasps as the method of pollination for the figs and fig flowers.
-As previously stated, B. psenes has a mutualist relationship with the fig species F. carica.
-This fig can only be pollinated by the symbiotic wasp who has retrieved pollen from another syconium.
-Female wasps oviposit into the syconium for hatching.
-When these larvae emerge as adults, they carry pollen that they accumulated in the syconium out of the fig. Wasps usually oviposit into a nearby syconium.
-When they oviposit, they are also pollinating that syconium.
-There is a major difference between male and female fig trees.
+This kind of interaction between these two different organism is known as mutualism.
+Both of them live in close physical association and benefit from one another.
+The fig serves as a "nest" for fig wasps, a place to lay and grow their eggs.
+For the fig, the fig wasps act as agents of pollination where pollen is carried to other plants for reproduction.
+Specifically, B. psenes has a mutualistic relationship with the fig species F. carica.
+This fig can only be pollinated by the symbiotic wasp that has retrieved pollen from another syconium.
+Female wasps oviposit in the syconium for hatching.
+When these larvae emerge as adults, they carry the pollen accumulated in the syconium out of the fig to another nearby syconium.
+Thus, when wasps lay their eggs, they are also actually pollinating that syconium.
+A major difference between male and female fig trees can also be observed.